Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Problem Definition

 \section{Problem Definition}

 Consider a robot that operates in the vicinity of another moving entity $\mathcal{O}$ whose behavior and dynamics are unknown.
-The robot's onboard sensors detect $\mathcal{O}$ and provide noisy, partial measurements of the obstacle, denoted by $x_t \in \mathbb{R}^{n_x}$, which are sampled at a uniform interval $\Delta t \geq 0$, and capture kinematic quantities such as velocities or angular rates.
+The robot's onboard sensors detect $\mathcal{O}$ and provide noisy, partial measurements of the obstacle state, denoted by $x_t \in \mathbb{R}^{n_x}$, which are sampled at a uniform interval $\Delta t \geq 0$, and capture kinematic quantities such as velocities or angular rates.
 While $x_t$ may not directly encode full Cartesian position, it carries sufficient temporal information to enable short-horizon motion prediction.
 The motion of $\mathcal{O}$ is governed by a discrete-time dynamical system with latent (unobserved) variables and unmeasured control inputs in the form: $z_{t+1} = \hat{f}(z_t,u_t)$ where $z_t$ denotes the state, which may include latent (unobserved) variables and $u_t$ an input from an unknown policy $u_t = c(z_t)$.
-This induces an autonomous system $f$ as
+Under these assumptions, we have an autonomous system

-where $\eta_t\in\mathbb{R}^{n_x}$ is measurement noise (unknown distribution), and $C$ defines the state-output map.
-In robotics, this discrete map typically arises from discretization (or discrete sampling) of a continuous-time system.
+where measurement noise $\eta_t\in\mathbb{R}^{n_x}$ has an unknown distribution, and $C$ is the state-output map.
+This discrete time model generally arises from discretization of a continuous-time system.
 We maintain a sliding buffer of $N$ recent measurements $\mathcal{B}_t=\{x_{t-N+1},\ldots,x_t\}$ for online processing.

-\textbf{Problem Statement:} Given streaming noisy observations $\{x_t\}$ from a single trajectory and a sliding data buffer of fixed length $N$, our objective is to construct, in real time, a tractable and adaptive local model.
-This model should produce multi-step forecasts of future measurements $\{\bar{x}_{t+1}, \ldots, \bar{x}_{t+N_h}\}$ over a prediction horizon $N_h \in \mathbb{N}$, in a manner suitable for downstream tasks such as prediction, planning, and control.
+\textbf{Problem Statement:} Given streaming noisy observations $\{x_t\}$ from a single trajectory and a sliding data buffer of fixed length $N$, construct, in real time, a tractable and adaptive local model.
+This model generates multi-step forecasts $\{\bar{x}_{t+1}, \ldots, \bar{x}_{t+N_h}\}$ over a prediction horizon $N_h \in \mathbb{N}$, suitable for downstream planning and control.